AI-based Label-Free Imaging of Live Cells

 Effects of Microenvironment on Epithelial Phenotype

 Epithelial cells line organ surfaces throughout the body and perform vital physiological functions including adsorption of solutes and ions, secretion of biochemical factors, barrier protection against foreign bodies, and sensory reception.
 They are also the source of a wide variety of diseases from skin disorders to polycystic disease to 90% of cancer types.
-Due to their wide influence, it is important to fully understand epithelial cell behaviour.
+Due to their wide influence, it is important to fully understand epithelial cell behavior.
 However, previous works have analyzed cell phenotype of single cells or colonies, which is not reflected in in vivo biological systems.
 Our lab is interested the individual and combined effects of cell-substrate and cell-cell adhesions on fully confluent epithelium.
 We aim to reveal a more physiologically relevant model of study.
 We engineer substrates of varying stiffness to map the phenotypical contribution from substrate stiffness.
 Additionally, we use a variety of mechanisms to inhibit or degrade intercellular adhesion proteins to modulate cell-cell interactions.

 Mechanical Heterogeneties in Epithelial Monolayers